Bowral

-Bowral (/ˈbaʊrəl/) is the largest town in the Southern Highlands of New South Wales, Australia, about ninety minutes southwest of Sydney.
-It is the main business and entertainment precinct of the Wingecarribee Shire and Highlands.
+Bowral (/ˈbaʊrəl/) is the largest town in the Southern Highlands of New South Wales, Australia.
+It is 132 km south-west of Sydney and 169 km north-east of Canberra.
+It is the main business and entertainment precinct of the Wingecarribee Shire and the Southern Highlands.

 Bowral once served as a rural summer retreat for the gentry of Sydney, resulting in the establishment of a number of estates and manor houses in the district.
-Today, it is considered a "dormitory suburb" for commuter Sydneysiders, though it is 132 km away from the city centre.
 Bowral is often associated with the cricketer Sir Donald Bradman.

 Bowral is close to several other historic towns, being 5 km from Mittagong, 9 km from both Moss Vale and Berrima.
 The suburb of East Bowral and the village of Burradoo are nearby.

 History

+The name Bowral is a word derived from the Ngunnawal–Gundungurra language which was used to describe the nearby Mount Gibraltar.
+A clan of the Gandangara people lived in the region before British colonisation.

 Bowral's colonial history extends back for approximately 200 years.
-During the pre-colonial era, the land was home to an Aboriginal tribe known as Tharawal (or Dharawal).
 The first European arrival was ex-convict John Wilson, who was commissioned by Governor Hunter to explore south of the new colony of Sydney.
 Other people to traverse the area include John Warby and botanist George Caley (an associate of Joseph Banks), the Hume brothers and later famous pioneer explorers John Oxley and Charles Throsby.
 Governor Lachlan Macquarie of the New South Wales colony had appointed 2,400 acres to John Oxley in a land grant, which was later incorporated as Bowral.

 The town grew rapidly between the 1860s and the 1890s, mainly due to the building of the railway line from Sydney to Melbourne.
 In 1863, a permanent stone building was built for the church.
 However, the building would be replaced by the first Anglican church of St Simon and St Jude.
 The church was designed by Edmund Blacket and was built on the glebe in 1874.
 The church was expanded in 1887 to cater for a growing number of worshippers.
 Today, only Blackett's belltower remains.
 One of the earliest houses built as a mountain retreat was Craigieburn which was constructed in 1885.

 Gardens and European plants flourished from 1887, when citizens of Bowral started planting deciduous trees to make the area look more reminiscent of Europe and the British.
 This legacy still lives on throughout Bowral.
 Notably, the oaks at the start of Bong Bong St are a characteristic that makes Bowral distinct from other rural towns, giving it strong autumn colour.
 The town became somewhat affluent, as many wealthy Sydney-siders purchased property or land in the town and built grand Victorian weatherboard homes.